 4) Equity hedge funds charge an arm and a leg for beta exposure.

 Our research has shown that hedge funds have a small edge when it comes to large-cap stock picks and a large edge when it comes to small-cap stock picks.
-We created a 30-stock portfolio of the most popular stocks among fund managers.
-Between 1999 and 2009, this 30-stock portfolio outperformed the market by 1.3 percentage points per year and its annual alpha was 2.3 percentage points (read the details here).
+We created a 30-stock portfolio of the most popular large-cap stocks among fund managers.
+Between 1999 and 2016, this 30-stock portfolio underperformed the market by less than 1 percentage point per year but its annual alpha was 1 percentage point (read the details here).

 It should be clear to you, then, that hedge funds’ large-cap stock picks are marginally better than the S&P 500 index because of their lower risk profile.
 However, if you are a hedge fund client you won’t see much outperformance in this space because you have to surrender 2% of your assets and 20% of each year’s return to your hedge fund manager.
-If you hedge fund invested entirely in the Marketwatch/Insider Monkey Billionaire Hedge Fund Index in 2012, its gross return would have been 24.3% but YOUR net return would have been only 8.8%, because you have to pay 2 percent flat fee and 2.7 percentage points of performance fee as if they accomplished something significant!!
+If your hedge fund invested entirely in large-cap stocks in 2014, its gross return would have been 13.5% but YOUR net return would have been only 8.8%, because you have to pay 2 percent flat fee and 2.7 percentage points of performance fee as if they accomplished something significant!!

 Hedge funds can’t generate enough alpha in the large-cap space to justify their high fees.
 They invest in the large caps because they have too much money to manage, and they don’t want to give up juicy management fees that enable them buy condos on New York City’s Park Avenue.
-How do hedge fund managers get away with murder (i.e. murder of their clients’ assets)?
+How do hedge fund managers get away with this?

 The answer is simple.